All Episodes Plain Text

 When I was a kid, my mother used to read to us all the time.

-Not only of African American, which I just, I mean, I discovered an area in our library that was nothing but black history.
+But I think also it's very important that young people, young children, read the classics, not only of African Americans, which I just, I mean, I discovered an area in our library that was nothing but black history.

 It was fantastic.

-The classics are very important, too.
+But the classics are very important too.

 Books by Mark Twain, Charles Dickens, Candide, for instance.